 If you email or mail your additional documents, we will send you an email acknowledging receipt.
 If you have uploaded them to your entry form, they will appear in the Upload section of the entry form next time you update or view your film information.
 To update or view your form, simply log into your account and click on the film’s title under “My Entries” in your account settings.

 No. We only accept a working link to a streaming video file.
 DVDs are no longer accepted.
 All streaming links must remain accessible throughout the entire selections process.
-If a link is broken or becomes inaccessible at any point during selections (June and July 2017), your submission will not be considered.
+If a link is broken or becomes inactive at any point during selections (June and July 2018), your submission will not be considered.

 Please send us a streaming URL.
 If your film is selected, we will contact you regarding requirements for Digital Video Files.
 WARNING: The festival will not be accepting 35mm, Betacam SP or any other tape format for screening.
 If your film is selected and you do not have a high-quality video file available, please inform us immediately.